View the Executive Summary for this brief.

 Fiscal policy refers to tax and spending policies controlled by the President and Congress.
 In general, fiscal policy provides for public needs and keeps the books balanced, such as decisions regarding tax reform or the federal budget.

-Monetary policy is the wheelhouse of the U.S. central bank, called the Federal Reserve, which is considered independent from the executive and legislative branches (St. Louis Fed).
+Monetary policy is the wheelhouse of the U.S. central bank, called the Federal Reserve, which is considered independent from the executive and legislative branches.
 Such actions include buying and selling financial assets to adjust interest rates and influence the supply of money in circulation.
-These are the big macroeconomic endeavors that balance the entire economy, making sure jobs and wage growth are steady without overheating the economy or causing inflation (Investopedia, The Week).
+These are the big macroeconomic endeavors that balance the entire economy, making sure jobs and wage growth are steady without overheating the economy or causing inflation.

 For more on the difference between fiscal and monetary policy, see this explainer from the Federal Reserve: